 Once more, start by telling your Frenchie to sit down and walk away slowly.
-Steadily crouch down and slap your leg and say “come” in a pleasant, high-pitched voice.
+Steadily crouch down, slap your leg, and say “come” in a pleasant, high-pitched voice.

 Your Frenchie will believe you’d like to start a game with them and will run to you.
-Then give them a treat every time they react and follows the “come” order.
+Then give them a treat every time they react and follow the “come” order.

 How To Teach Your French Bulldog With Clicker Training

-Start teaching your Frenchie to connect a clicking noise as a reward for behaviour.
+Start teaching your Frenchie to connect a clicking noise as a reward for behavior.
 Example dog clicker.
 Giving your French Bulldog a treat each time you click on the clicker is the simplest way to do this.
-Train your Frenchie and press the device and offer him a treat when they do the desired command.
+Train your Frenchie, press the device, and offer him a treat when they do the desired command.

-Your Frenchie will associate their good behaviour with the clicking noise over time.
-Once the clicker is familiar to your Frenchie, you can begin trying to wean them off treats and then use the clicker as a reward only.
+Your Frenchie will associate their good behavior with the clicking noise over time.
+Once the clicker is familiar to your Frenchie, you can begin trying to wean them off treats and then use the clicker as a reward.

 The Best Tips For Training Your French Bulldog

-Keep some treats in a bag in your pocket to make your life simpler.
-This will mean whenever your Frenchie do the correct thing, you have simple access to reward.
+Keep some treats in a pocket bag to simplify your life.
+This will mean whenever your Frenchie does the correct thing.
+You have simple access to rewards.

 If your Frenchie gets frustrated, then keep the training session short.

 Never hit, shout or be impatient with your French Bulldog.
-Remember they’re still a young and they’re still new to training.
+Remember, they’re still young, and they’re still new to training.